 When swapping out one of the 4 face-down cards in front of you, place it face-up in the discards.

-The object of the game is have the lowest value of cards, and you achieve this by swapping out high value cards or by matching cards of equal value.
+The object of the game is to have the lowest value of cards, and you achieve this by swapping out high-value cards or by matching cards of equal value.

 Matches are paired by columns, so there can only be a maximum of 3 matches out of the 6 cards in front of you.

-Each 2 card is worth negative 2 points, kings are worth zero points, and matched cards of any value are worth zero points (all of those are good).
+Each 2 card is worth negative 2 points, kings are worth zero points, and matching cards of any value are worth zero points (all of those are good).

 Be careful who you challenge in a game of Idiot, it just might be you!